Kitura/Swift-Kuery/README.md

 }
 ```

-Use `release` function to free the prepared statement:
+Use the `release` function to free the prepared statement:
 ```swift
 connection.release(preparedStatement: preparedStatement) { result in
   ...